chadillac/ejabberd-easy_cluster/README.md

 **more detail on multi-master clustering**
 http://chad.ill.ac/post/55193155663/easy-ejabberd-clustering-multi-master-fault-tolerant

+* * *

+#### A NOTE REGARDING MULTI-MASTER CLUSTERING:
+This configuration is being run in *our environment* but I **cannot call it ready for a every production enviornment**, other users have reported issues regarding configurations that I am unable to troubleshoot or support due to time and responsability contraints.
+These issues range from package managers default configuration file locations to netsplits partitioning networks that aren't run on VLANS.

+That said, we have been running this configuration in a production enviornment and have not had any issues as a result of it... **use multi-master clustering at your own risk.**

+* * *

 Here is a quick run down of the process once you're got everything properly configured.
 ====